googleapis/google-api-python-client/UPGRADING.md

 The 2.0.0 release requires Python 3.6+, as such you must upgrade to Python 3.6+ to use version 2.0.0.

-The 2.0.0 release no longer retrieves discovery documents dynamically on each call to `discovery.build()`.
-Instead, discovery docouments are retrieved from the client library itself.

 ## Method Calls

 **Note**: Existing code written for earlier versions of this library will not